 Is this not the cutest, little display for the Raspberry Pi?
 It features a 3.5" display with 480x320 16-bit color pixels and a resistive touch overlay so is slightly larger than our popular original.
 The plate uses the high speed SPI interface on the Pi and can use the mini display as a console, X window port, displaying images or video etc. Best of all it plugs right in on top!

 If you have a Pro Trinket you probably know it's the perfect little size for a portable project.
 This LiPoly backpack makes it really easy to do!
 Instead of wiring 2 or 3 boards together to make a charging system, this little PCB sits on top of the Pro Trinket and allows a LiPoly/LiIon battery to plug in.
 When the Pro Trinket USB port is powered, the battery is recharged automatically.
 Unplug the USB port and the Pro Trinket will switch over to the rechargeable battery.

 This lovely little display breakout is the best way to add a small, colorful and bright display to any project.
 Since the display uses 4-wire SPI to communicate and has its own pixel-addressable frame buffer, it can be used with every kind of microcontroller.
 Even a very small one with low memory and few pins available!

-We are excited to add another product to our growing Adafruit Bluefruit line, this time its the Bluefruit EZ-Link: the best Bluetooth Serial Link device ever made.
-Like you, we have purchased all sorts of Bluetooth serial link modules, with high expectations - we just wanted something that worked!
-But nothing ever did exactly what we wanted: there was always some configuration modes to wade through, and using one of those other modules to reprogram an Arduino is impossible.
+We are excited to add another product to our growing Adafruit Bluefruit line, this time it's the Bluefruit EZ-Link Shield: the best Bluetooth Serial shield ever made.
+Like you, we have purchased all sorts of Bluetooth shields with high expectations - we just wanted something that worked!
+But nothing ever did exactly what we wanted: there was always some configuration modes to wade through, and trying to reprogram an Arduino is impossible.
 So we did what we always do, we went in and engineered something better.
 Something that works!